How to Pick Kitchen Paint Colors

 Follow a Flow

-Another factor to consider when selecting your kitchen color are any adjacent rooms.
-“Often the kitchen is the busiest room in the house so using colors that transition well to other rooms will help in creating a well put-together look,” Magno says.
-Another way to build cohesiveness is to consider painting or staining a room’s trim to match cabinets.
+Another factor to consider when selecting your kitchen color is any adjacent rooms.
+"Often the kitchen is the busiest room in the house so using colors that transition well to other rooms will help in creating a well put-together look," Magno says.
+Another way to build cohesiveness is to consider painting or staining a room's trim to match cabinets.

 Dare to Go Dark

 If darker hues are your color of choice, Kapito suggests going all the way.
 "With dark colors, I like to really commit and go very dark—almost black.
 You'll want to focus on the undertones though."
-For more tips on going with darker paint, check out our tips here!

 Let There Be Light